Charlotte Harbor and Northern Railway: Construction and early years

 Swing bridge over Gasparilla Sound as seen in 2013.

 In 1905, construction began on the Charlotte Harbor and Northern Railway from the port on Gasparilla Island to Fort Ogden.
 From Fort Ogden north to Arcadia, the Charlotte Harbor and Northern incorporated the pre-existing railroad built by the Peace River Phosphate Company with track south of Fort Ogden to Liverpool becoming a branch line.
 To connect Gasparilla Island to the mainland, a two-mile long causeway consisting of three trestles was built over Gasparilla Sound.
 The trestles contained two steel swing spans built by Virginia Iron Works to accommodate vessel traffic.
-The northernmost trestle's swing span would later be replaced by a bascule bridge.
 Another major trestle was built over the Myakka River near Southland (later renamed El Jobean).
 Company repair shops were built in Arcadia.
 The Charlotte Harbor and Northern was officially complete from Port Boca Grande to Arcadia in June of 1907.